JuliaLang/www.julialang.org/blog/_posts/2018-08-08-one-point-zero.md

   syntax: you can write `table.version` to access the `version` column of a table just as `row.version` accesses the `version` field of a single row.

-* Julia’s own optimizer has gotten smarter in more ways than we can list here, but a few highlights are worth mentioning.
+* Julia’s optimizer has gotten smarter in more ways than we can list here, but a few highlights are worth mentioning.
 The optimizer can now propagate constants through function calls, allowing much better dead-code elimination and static evaluation than before.
 The compiler is also much better at avoiding allocation of short-lived wrappers